AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/extensibility-test-workflow-hooks.md

 Explanations
 ------------
-One of the greatest features of Bellatrix is test workflow hooks.
+One of the greatest features of BELLATRIX is test workflow hooks.
 It gives you the possibility to execute your logic in every part of the test workflow.
 Also, as you can read in the next chapter write plug-ins that execute code in different places of the workflow every time.
 This is happening no matter what test framework you use- MSTest or NUnit.
 As you know, MSTest is not extension friendly.

-Bellatrix Default Test Workflow.
+BELLATRIX Default Test Workflow.

 The following methods are called once for test class: